Irene-sjc/R-project/README.md

 ## ⚠️ Data and Reproducibility Note

-Due to file size limitations, a subset of the original dataset is included in this repository for reproducibility purposes.
+Due to file size limitations, this repository includes a reduced sample of the original dataset (`data/raw/PLACES_sample.csv`) to ensure reproducibility.

+All analysis scripts (`.R` files) and figures stored in the `output/` directory are generated using this sample dataset.
+This allows the code to run successfully on any machine and ensures that the results can be fully reproduced.

-The reports provided in this repository (CP02–CP04) were generated using the full dataset.
-As a result, figures and summary statistics may differ slightly when running the analysis using the sample dataset included here.
+The PDF reports (CP02–CP04), also stored in the `output/` directory, were generated using the full dataset, which is not included in this repository due to its large size.
+Therefore, numerical results and visualizations in the reports may differ slightly from those produced by running the scripts with the sample dataset.

-The sample dataset preserves the structure and variables of the original data while reducing file size for practical use.
+To maintain clarity and reproducibility, only one consistent set of figures (generated from the sample dataset) is included in the `output/` folder.

 ---